awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 1. Find a cluster backup that contains the key material\.
 The backup must also contain all users and keys that you need to support the cluster and its encrypted data\.

-   Use the [DescribeBackups](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeBackups.html) API to list the backups for a cluster\.
+   Use the [DescribeBackups](https://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeBackups.html) operation to list the backups for a cluster\.
 Then use the backup timestamp to help you select a backup\.
 To limit the output to the cluster that is associated with the custom key store, use the `Filters` parameter, as shown in the following example\.

    ```
    $ aws cloudhsmv2 describe-backups --filters clusterIds=<cluster ID>